 About the Project

 The Tryon Creek Wastewater Treatment Plant is aging and in need of major upgrades to continue to reliably meet Oregon Department of Environmental Quality water quality requirements.
-Lake Oswego, with Portland’s support, is exploring building a new wastewater treatment facility to replace the old plant under a Private-Public Partnership.
+Lake Oswego, with Portland’s support, is planning to build a new, state-of-the-art wastewater treatment facility to replace the old plant.

 The Tryon Creek Wastewater Treatment Plant (TCWTP) was built in 1964 and is owned and operated by the Portland Bureau of Environmental Service (BES).
 It is strategically located at the confluence of Tryon Creek and the Willamette River in Lake Oswego.
-TCWTP treats sewage collected from parts of southwest Portland, unincorporated areas of Multnomah and Clackamas counties, and the City of Lake Oswego.
+The plant treats wastewater collected from parts of southwest Portland, unincorporated areas of Multnomah and Clackamas counties, and the City of Lake Oswego.
 Treated wastewater is discharged to the Willamette River via an outfall system.

 The existing Tryon Creek Wastewater Treatment Plant is aging and parts of the plant are at the end of their useful life cycle.